 Space Synthesis is part of Jan St. Werner’s two-year association with Kunsthalle Baden-Baden as house artist.
 With this position, the Kunsthalle is establishing an instrument from the theater in an art institution to ensure a sustainable production basis.
 In the form of a two-year tenure, the Kunsthalle Baden-Baden offers four artists the opportunity for artistic research, engagement, and production in a long-term relationship with the city through public space.

-On three weekends in May and June, the exhibition will be enhanced by an extensive para-curatorial program with performances and lectures by many artists and theorists.
+On three weekends in May and June, the exhibition was enhanced by an extensive para-curatorial program with performances and lectures by many artists and theorists.

-The exhibition will be accompanied by an LP and a catalogue.
+The exhibition is accompanied by an LP and a catalogue.

-The digital dimension of the exhibition was developed by Damir Gamulin and Nikola Bojić in collaboration with Ana Škegro from the Museum of Contemporary Art in Zagreb.
+The digital dimension of the exhibition was developed by Damir Gamulin and Nikola Bojić.

 Digital Curator: Dominik Busch